rec/rec/calendar.md

 # Tiny research project: electronic calendars

+## Why bother?

+Group calendars that people could subscribe to, see within their own calendars, or get notifications from, would help bring people in the door, and be convenient for organizers.

 ## Goals

 * Subscribe to calendar events on Apple or Android phones
 * Multiple organizers and calendars
+* Public and private calendars
 * Cheap
 * Simple
 * Ethical provider